cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/09-grouping-and-aggregation/grouping-and-aggregation.rst

 Grouping and aggregation
 ========================

 Previous chapters have focused on mechanisms for storing and retrieving data.
-SQL also provides facilities for doing simple analyses of the data.
+SQL also provides facilities for simple analyses of the data.
 In this chapter, we discuss methods of partitioning data and computing simple statistics on the partitions.

 Tables used in this chapter
 :::::::::::::::::::::::::::

-For this chapter, we will primarily work with the tables **bookstore_inventory** and **bookstore_sales**, which simulate a simple database a seller of used books might use.
-The **bookstore_inventory** table lists printed books that the bookstore either has in stock, or has sold recently, along with the condition of the book and the asking price.
+For this chapter, we will primarily work with the tables **bookstore_inventory** and **bookstore_sales**, which simulate a simple database that a seller of used books might reference.
+The **bookstore_inventory** table lists printed books that the bookstore either has in stock or has sold recently, along with the condition of the book and the asking price.
 When the bookstore sells a book, a record is added to the **bookstore_sales** table.
 This table lists the **stock_number** of the book sold, the date sold, and the type of payment.
 The column **stock_number** is a unique identifier for each book, and can be used to join the tables.

 We will also use the **authors** table to illustrate the interaction of ``NULL`` with aggregate functions.